IntegrationEngineeringLaboratory/ch_linkbot_binding/README.md

 You will need to reflash any hub and robots you wish to control with the new firmware.

-To flash the dongles, simply unplug them and then plug them back in.
+To flash the dongles, simply unplug them from the Linkbot-Hub and then plug them back in.

-To flash robots, turn the robot off, connect it to the Linkbot-Hub, and then turn the robot back on.
+To flash robots, turn the robot off, connect it to the Linkbot-Hub with a micro-USB cable, and then turn the robot back on.

 ## 3. Configure your Mac(s)